lun1tunes/ChaticoMapper/README.md

 # Chatico Mapper App

-Instagram Webhook Proxy Router with RabbitMQ Integration
+FastAPI Instagram Webhook Mapper

 ## 🎯 Overview

-Chatico Mapper App is a FastAPI-based proxy application that receives Instagram webhooks, extracts media owner information, and routes webhooks to appropriate worker applications using RabbitMQ for guaranteed delivery.
-The application follows Clean Architecture patterns with Dependency Injection and Repository Pattern.
+Chatico Mapper App is a FastAPI-based entry point for Instagram comment webhooks.
+It resolves the media owner for each comment, stores the payload for auditing, and forwards the webhook to the configured worker application responsible for that Instagram account.
+The project follows Clean Architecture principles with repository/use-case layers and Pydantic v2 schemas.

 ## 🏗️ Architecture

-- **Proxy Pattern + Message Queue + Service Discovery with Dynamic Routing**
+- **Event Mapper + HTTP Forwarder** for dynamic routing
 - **Clean Architecture** with layered separation
-- **Dependency Injection** using dependency-injector
 - **Repository Pattern** for data access abstraction
 - **Protocol-based interfaces** for service abstraction
 - **Async/await** throughout the application